Speaker McCarthy faces an almost impossible task trying to unite House GOP and fund the government

 When Spartz was asked whether she would support an effort to oust McCarthy, she said she was “open to everything.”

-But Rep. Chip Roy, R-Texas, who helped draft the proposal, all but dared his fellow Freedom Caucus members and other “so-called conservative colleagues” to reject the package — particularly its “dream bill” provisions for dealing with the migrants at the U.S. border with Mexico.
+But Rep. Chip Roy, R-Texas, who helped draft the proposal, all but dared his fellow Freedom Caucus members and other “so-called conservative colleagues” to reject it — particularly its “dream bill” provisions for dealing with the U.S. border with Mexico.

 “If my conservative colleagues want to vote against that, go explain that,” Roy said.